 - developing inferential framework for testing hypotheses related to simplified dependent structures

-- analyzing sparsely observed functional data by borrowing information from neighbors
+- analysing sparsely observed functional data by borrowing information from neighbours

-- visualization of data summaries associated with dependent functional data
+- visualisation of data summaries associated with dependent functional data

 - Clustering of functional data